algolia/jekyll-algolia/docs-src/src/how-it-works.md

 the perceived relevance of the search results as you can highlight specifically the part that was matching.

+Also note that the response you'll get from the API might be enriched with [\_highlightResult][2] and [\_snippetResult][3] keys.
+Those keys are automatically added when performing a search and are not part of the saved record.

 ## Pushing data

 The plugin tries to be smart by using as less operations as possible, to be